kufirre/iot-cybersecurity-seminar/exercise2.md

 ```
 ![Cordelia user settings](resources/cordelia_usersetting.png)

 ## Connect to the broker and exchange data

-At this stage make sure that you are connected to the WiFi.
-If not connected, follow the steps [here](exercise1.md\#connect-cordelia-i-module-to-your-wifi-network).

 Now that the module is configured, Go to the "IoT Operations" tab and click on "Connect" button.
 On successful connection, you will the module will generate a "CONNACK" event.